 In the Worcestershire Championships there was superb gold medal for Jude Martins in the U10 quadrathlon, he recorded 49.00m for event 1, 8.08 in event two, 24.42 to win the howler, Jude was 2nd in the 400 in 1.17.10, had another 2nd place in the long jump recording 1.73, only 6 cms behind 1st place.
 The called it a quadrathlon but appear to have five events, still a Worcestershire County Champion is still a Worcestershire County Champion.
-And in the 3000 walk Ema Hurbanova was 1st U18 covering the distance in 21.01.77 and Amie Thursfield was 1st U16 stopping the clock in 21.06.09.

 There was some road race action at the Market Drayton 10 where Dan Maskew was first home for the club in 7th place clocking 34.56, Andy Jarvis finished in 39.40 in 60th place, Lee Wright came home in 97th place in 41.28, Louise Webster was 14th female and 460 overall in 50.53, and Christine Smith crossed the line in 1.29.47 in 1680th place.
 Over the 5k distance there was a 5th place finish for Natalie Griffiths, placing 39th overall in 21.49 in the Middlewich 5k.